The Rwandan Genocide – a survivor’s journey

-A 2019 edition of Miracle in Kigali, marking the 25th anniversary of the Rwandan Genocide will be published on Monday 8 April in both paperback and e-book formats.
+The 2019 edition of Miracle in Kigali, marking the 25th anniversary of the Rwandan Genocide, was published on Monday 8 April in both paperback and e-book formats.

 How does it feel to wake up every morning for more than three months facing the prospect that you and your newborn baby are likely to be brutally murdered that day?